Afonso Pena: Army and navy reforms

-In order to tackle this issue, the government reorganized the army and the National Guard, and instituted compulsory military service through a draft lottery with the introduction of the Sortition Law (Law No. 1,860 of 4 November 1908).
-The previous law on the matter had kept forced recruitment, and proved to be insufficient.
+In order to tackle this issue, the government began reorganizing the army and the National Guard, and instituted compulsory military service through a draft lottery with the introduction of the Sortition Law (Law No. 1,860 of 4 November 1908).
+The previous law on the matter had kept forced recruitment, which proved to be insufficient.
 The new one, inspired by what was already practiced in the "most civilized countries", created a military reserve in order to comply with the Brazilian Constitution of 1891, which stated that all men were obliged to military service.
 Other countries in South America had already adopted a lottery.
-Some sectors in society worried that the country would be militarizad and there would be a lack of manpower to work in agriculture and industry.
+The previous year, the Tiros de Guerra (Shooting Ranges) had been created in order to provide "second rate reservists" for the army.
+Some sectors in society worried that the country would become militarized and there would be a lack of manpower to work in agriculture and industry.
 Commenting on the matter, Pena declared:

 The small number [of soldiers] established in the law of forces, the same for many years, clearly shows that we do not have the desire to constitute ourselves into a military power, and that we are only fulfilling the elementary duty of prudence, providing the security and defense of the nation against possible threats.

-As minister of war, Hermes da Fonseca sought to strengthen relations with Germany, whose army was considered exemplary, with the aim of implementing the German training model in Brazil.
+Large permanent units were created (the strategic brigades), new equipment was acquired, and the country was divided into inspection zones.
 Groups of Brazilian officers were sent to internships in Germany in 1908.
 Fonseca himself went to Germany that same year, at the invitation of emperor Wilhelm II, to watch military maneuvers.
 There he hired a German Military Mission to supervise the reorganization of the Brazilian Army, though it ended up not materializing.
-However, Fonseca's visit to Germany did bear fruit in the arms sector, with the Krupp company becoming the main provider of artillery to Brazil.
+Fonseca's visit to Germany did bear fruit in the arms sector, with the Krupp company becoming the main provider of artillery to Brazil.

-Despite the government's modernizing efforts, the reforms produced limited immediate results: the creation of large permanent units (the strategic brigades) and the acquisition of new equipment.
+Despite the government's modernizing efforts, the reforms produced limited immediate results.
 Resistance within the army itself prevented the adoption of some measures, and the reforms' high costs were met with resistance from the political class.
 The reform of the army's General Staff took ten years to complete.
 Likewise, despite being adopted in 1908, the Sortition Law's conscription measures only came into effect in 1916.
 The law's most consequential effect, however, was to change the army's relationship with society, introducing the idea of the "nation in arms" and expading the army's influence in politics.